bglendenning/itemtimingtrainer/README.md

 # Item Timing Trainer

 Item Timing Trainer was created around the peak of [Quake Live](https://store.steampowered.com/app/282440/Quake_Live/) player population.
-Quake Live is an arena FPS with some game types that the player benefits from being able to anticipate when power-ups will spawn during a match.
+Quake Live is an arena FPS with some game types in which the player benefits from developing the ability to anticipate when power-ups will spawn during a match.
 The calculations for determining when a power-up will spawn after picking it up can be confusing for unaccustomed players.

 As an example, Quake Live duel maps feature two common forms of power-ups: megahealth and colored armors.
 The standard spawn time for colored armors is 25 seconds, and, for megahealth, 35 seconds.
 Matches can be intensely dynamic, with